 Therapy and Support for Behavioral Health, Substance Abuse, and Gaming Problems

 Our program begins when the Clinical Director schedules an intake evaluation.
 We then develop an individualized treatment plan for the adolescent and his or her family.
 We have created an intensive treatment model to address emotional and behavioral issues with the goal that adolescents and twenty-somethings go on to be successful adults.
+We offer both in-person (post coronavirus crisis), online, and phone therapy.
 Based on family needs, The Next Right Thing’s intensive outpatient and after-care treatment may include:

 - Anxiety, depression, and substance abuse treatment

 - Crisis intervention services (9-5 weekdays) at school, home, or